IE-NITK/TwitterSuicidalAnalysis/code/README.md

 # Code Commit Rule
-All commits to this repository should be made from __branch that is not mainline__ and only when the branch code is reviewed (__CR__) by at least 2 other collaborators (except in case of minor commits), it can be merged.
+All commits to this repository should be made from __branch that is not mainline__ (_give meaningful branch names_) and only when the branch code is reviewed (__CR__) by at least 2 other collaborators (except in case of minor commits), it can be merged.
 Use the following commit format:

 ```markup
 git commit -m "<meaningful message explaining the purpose of the commit>